9.1.4 |

 in the event that they could be supported by scientific

-other rights of personhood are.
-This is historically also the
+rights of personhood are.

 The argument of the legalist philosophers against nonlegal